 Suspension, expulsion, or removal from school results in an unexcused period of absence from regular classes.
-A student may not receive scholastic credit for the period of his/her absence.
 During this time, the student (if he/she is 18 years of age or older) and/or the parents, guardian or custodian are responsible for the conduct of the individual.
 While suspended, expelled or removed from school under this policy, students are not permitted to attend curricular or extracurricular activities.
 If a student is removed only from a particular class or activity, he/she may not attend that class or participate in that activity for the duration of the removal.